WMUK EEO Public File Report

 WMUK's EEO outreach activities during the period covered by this report include:

-- WMUK provides an award of an annual $1000 radio scholarship for students at Western Michigan University's Communications Department.
+4. WMUK provides an award of an annual $1000 radio scholarship for students at Western Michigan University's Communications Department.
 This scholarship is awarded to qualifying students with a strong interest in audio production and community service.
-In the spring of 2012, the scholarship was awarded to Western Michigan University students Michael Rux and Allison Friedman.
-Both are film, video and media majors who have shown in interest and talent in the area of radio.
+In the spring of 2014, the 2013-14 WMUK scholarship was awarded to student Max Han.

-- WMUK’s General Manager participates in at least two career fairs each year.
-WMUK’s GM, and WMUK’s News Director both attended the Michigan Association of Broadcasters Career and Networking Fair at Brown Hall at Western Michigan University on October 18, 2011.
+5. WMUK’s General Manager and members of staff responsible for hiring participate in at least two career fairs each year.
+WMUK’s GM, and WMUK’s News Director both attended the Michigan Association of Broadcasters Career and Networking Fair at Brown Hall at Western Michigan University on October 15, 2013.
 There WMUK's GM and News Director met with students and young professionals to provide information and career advice.
-WMUK's GM also met and consulted with students and young professionals at the Michigan Association of Broadcasters Media Career and Networking Fair in at the Lansing Center in Lansing Michigan on March 14, 2012.
+WMUK's Chief Engineer also met and consulted with students and young professionals at the Michigan Association of Broadcasters Media Career and Networking Fair in at the Lansing Center in Lansing Michigan on March 12, 2014.
+WMUK co-sponsored each of the above career fairs.

 Western Michigan University, WMUK's licensee, maintains a vigorous Equal Employment Opportunity program in compliance with state and federal law.
-The program is administered by David Glenn, Associate Vice President for Institutional Equity (269) 387-6316.
+The program is administered by Evelyn Winfield-Thomas, Executive Director, Office of Institutional Equity (269) 387-6316.

 WMUK Employment Opportunities: